DioxusLabs/docsite/docs/en/guide/creating_a_story.md

 Just like you wouldn't want to write a complex program in a single, long, `main` function, you shouldn't build a complex UI in a single `App` function.
 Instead, you should break down the functionality of an app in logical parts called components.

-A component is a Rust function, named in UpperCammelCase, that takes a `Scope` parameter and returns an `Element` describing the UI it wants to render.
+A component is a Rust function, named in UpperCamelCase, that takes a `Scope` parameter and returns an `Element` describing the UI it wants to render.
 In fact, our `App` function is a component!

-Let's pull our story discription into a new component:
+Let's pull our story description into a new component:

 ```rust
 {{#include src/doc_examples/hackernews_post.rs:story_v5}}
 ```

-We can render our component like we would an element by puttin `{}`s after the component name.
+We can render our component like we would an element by putting `{}`s after the component name.
 Let's modify our App component to render our new StoryListing component:

 ```rust
 {{#include src/doc_examples/hackernews_post.rs:app_v5}}